Rookley

 Rookley is a village and civil parish on the Isle of Wight.
 It is located five kilometres south of Newport near the centre of the island.
+The population of the civil parish was recorded in the 2021 census as 607.

 It has a country park on the site of the last working Isle of Wight brickworks.
 There is a pub at the country park and another, the "Chequers", a short distance from the village.
 The latter was the centre of the island's smuggling trade in the 18th century.

+Name

+The name means 'the wood or woodland clearing frequented by rooks', from Old English hrōc and lēah, and it is thought that the wood is Bunker's Copse, a small wood or copse in the village.